 Finally, I’ve decided to man up and face my demons.
 I turned on some fantasy music (you gotta know, I’m a sucker for female vocals xD), rolled my sleeves and started to break this shit down.

 The quest, in a nutshell, was to find out how to think about thinking about my character

-I’ve started with a 2 distinct frameworks of how I can approach this problem:
+I’ve started with 2 distinct frameworks of how I can approach this problem:

 The tryhard approach numero uno

-I could really think hard about a unique character, that in other words, is completely different then me IRL.
-He or she would think differently than me, react in other manner than I do and be quite alien to myself in terms of personality.
-I would need to get acquainted with this character and dwell deep into its the psycho-, socio- and phisical intricacies.
+I could really think hard about a unique character, that in other words, is completely different than me IRL.
+He or she would think differently than me, react in different manner than I do and be quite alien to myself in terms of personality.
+I would need to get acquainted with this character and dwell deep into its the psycho-, socio- and physical intricacies.
 Initially, I thought, it would be a good exercise in role-playing him/her.
-Here is a character sheet created by my brother. (link do Taurova……………….), I believe its a great example of a storytelling approach, and quite different in the framework approach, than the following one that I propose.
+Here is a character sheet created by my brother.
+I believe its a great example of a storytelling approach, and quite different in the framework approach, then the following one that I propose.